sgraaf/papermap/README.md

     Komoot,
     Wikimedia,
-    Hike & Bike}                        Tile server to serve as the base of the paper map -sz, --size {A0,A1,A2,A3,
+    Hike & Bike}                        Tile server to serve as the base of the paper map -a, --api_key                       API key for the chosen tile server (if applicable) -sz, --size {A0,A1,A2,A3,
     A4,A5,A6,A7,Letter,Legal}           Size of the paper map
     -sc, --scale CENTIMETERS            Scale of the paper map